 It should be noted that another food rich in vitamin A is cheese.
 Deficiencies in vitamin A are the leading cause of blindness in poor countries.
 Cheese has a lot of vitamin A and also is very good for your teeth.
 It has higher levels of calcium and phosphates which are good for your enamel.
 Cheese also balances the pH of your saliva.
 A more neutral pH helps the saliva prevent cavities.
 Cheese is wonderful but it has a few more calories than carrots do.

 The bottom line is that carrots are good for your eyes and overall health

 A steady diet of carrots will maintain healthy vision and improve your eyesight.
 Carrots are high in fiber and help digestion.
 This fiber rich vegetable reduces constipation and lessens the likelihood of colon cancer.
 They are rich in lycopene also.
 Lycopene is another antioxidant that is good for heart health.

 About Your Lake Forest Dentist

-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff.
+We proudly serve patients from Chicago and all surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.